KsNewSpace/Parallax_MaskKSC/README.md

   - [RSMP](https://github.com/dangaffa/RSMP) (Configs for SRBs)
     - [Avalanche Plumes](https://github.com/KochieBR/Avalanche-Plumes) (Alternative for RSMP.
 One or the other!)
 - [VAB Organizer](https://github.com/post-kerbin-mining-corporation/VABOrganizer) (Organizes parts and gives them colored icons based on size similar to KSP2)
+- to be continued...

+  ## Dependencies

+  - TODO

 ![image](modlist.png)